michami/MBR/README.md

 On a tie, things are at a stalemate for a short time.
 Roll again if the situation continues.
 For example, if the goal is to prevent someone from doing something for 1 turn, then a tie would be a success.
 If, however the goal is to prevent someone from hitting the self-destruct button, then the challenge continues until there's a clear winner.

+If you don't want to give the enemy stats, you can use a progress track and a clock to see who wins.

 You could do all combat using VS rolls, (**STR** vs **DEX**, etc) but that would mean each enemy would need their own stats.
 This makes for richer combat but would require additional information to keep track of.
-You could still use progress tracks, or give the enemy HP, like a PC would have.
+In this case, the enemy would have **HP** which must be reduced to **0**, instead of using a progress track.
+Enemies do not roll saving throws when they reach **0 HP** and they do not have **luck**.

 ## Magic (If your world allows it)